The blog for conversion of vintage BMW 3.0 CS coupes to Tesla powered electric vehicles

 3D printed prototypes (center) next to original BMW emblems

-Over the years, the finish on the original BMW emblems has changed.
+Over the years, the finish on the original BMW emblems have changed.
 In early cars, the cast metal was painted and the ribs and letters were prominent.
 Later, they changed to a "cloisonne" finish where the surface is smooth.
 And newer versions of the emblems are now plastic or have incorrect colors (purple instead of blue).
 I wanted to shoot for the early look but with super-smooth paint (no brushstrokes).
 Even if I figured out how to cast my own metal (which I don't have the equipment to do), I'd still be faced with the painting issue.

 Original emblems.
 Like I said, I didn't "need" any new badges.